ThomasCarstens/jekyll/_posts/2019-01-12-Data-analysis-for-drug-narcotic-indicents.md

 ---
 layout: single
-title: "Data analysis for drug/ narcotic incidents"
+title: "Data analysis for drug/ alcohol incidents"
 excerpt: "A toy data analysis for drug/ alcohol related offenses recorded in San Francisco and Settle in the year 2017"
 header:
   teaser: assets/images/crime.jpg